-Shares of state-run oil marketing companies rose 0.60% to 4.09% at 11:51 IST on BSE after crude oil prices corrected in the international commodity market.
+Shares of state-run oil marketing companies rose 0.55% to 2.18% at 14:35 IST on BSE after crude oil prices stabilised in the international commodity market.

 Lower crude oil prices could reduce under-recoveries of public sector oil marketing companies (PSU OMCs) on domestic sale of LPG and kerosene at controlled prices.
 The government has already freed pricing of petrol and diesel.